Hampshire Hikes & Historical Sites

-We fly overnight from London Heathrow to Almaty (Kazakhstan) via Nursultan with Air Astana.
+We fly overnight from London Heathrow to Astana (Kazakhstan) with Air Astana.

 We will spend much of the day at Charyn Canyon; an amazing creation of nature.
 Numerous ravines and gullies were carved through centuries of wind and rain erosion.
-All along the valley you are surrounded by towers of eroded sedimentary rock of fantastical forms. perhaps the most photographed is one that resembles a majestic castle.
+All along the valley you are surrounded by towers of eroded sedimentary of fantastical forms, such as one that resembles a majestic castle.
 We will have lunch in a local cafe before continuing to explore the canyon.
 We will return to Almaty for dinner in a local restaurant.

 We will travel to the mountains in Beldersay where we will spend the day walking through valleys and archa (conifer) forests.
 We will ascend to Ghosts’ Rock and At-Jaylau glade before descending to the Mrarnaraya river for a picnic lunch and finally walking back to the car park.
 We will return to Tashkent for a free evening of leisure.
 Dinner is not included on this day.

-Today we drive from Khiva to Bukhara, crossing the Kizilkum Desert (480km, 7-8 hours).
-We will take regular stops to stretch our legs and we will be provided with lunch en route.
-We will stop on the Amu Darya river bank for the perfect photo stop opportunity.
+Today we drive from Khiva to Bukhara, along the Kizilkum Desert (480km, 7-8 hours).
+We will take regular stops to stretch our legs and we will be provided lunch on route.
+We will stop at the Amudaryo River bank for the perfect photo stop opportunity.
 On arrival, we can enjoy some refreshments in the Spices Tea House.

 Our exploration of Tashkent continues as we visit the Arts Museum, Amir Temur Square, Earthquake Memorial and other landmarks such as the Navoi Theatre Square and the Independence Square.
 The rest of the day can be enjoyed at leisure.